arsalan-anwari/soilar-examples/README.md

-# Gateway Tranceiver
+# Gateway transmitter

-In this test we will switch between RX and TX mode on the gateway.
-The gateway will first send data 11 times to an endnode (see `endnode-tranceiver` test).
-After that it will go into RX mode and wait from data from a single endnode.
+In this test we use an iC880a gateway to transmit data to one or more rfm95w endnodes.